Purdue All-American Marching Band: Featured Twirlers

+The Silver Twins first graced the field of Purdue's Ross-Ade Stadium in 1960, when twin twirlers Sharon and Karon Roeske gained the attention of Purdue Bands and Orchestras.
+They were dressed in matching silver uniforms, and like Juanita Carpenter with her role as the Golden Girl, the title has been passed down over the years.
+Out of the 30 pairings to ever take the field, 12 of them have been sets of twins.

 In 1962, another solo twirler position was created to complement the Golden Girl.
-June Ciampa was the first to fill this position.
-Dressed in Purdue's other color, black, she first performed as the International Twirler.
+Dressed in Purdue's other color, black, June Ciampa first performed as the International Twirler.
 This title was later replaced with "Girl in Black."
-The current Girl in Black is Amanda Coy from Saline, MI.

-Alexis Piskulic and Brooke Wyatt from Arnold, MO and LaFontaine, IN, respectively take on a special role as novelty "Silver Twins" twirlers for the Purdue "All-American" Marching Band.
-The position of Silver Twins was created by Al G. Wright in 1960 for identical twins, and has since been filled by both twins and look-a-likes.

-In 2018, the position of Miss Boilerette was added based on the excited growth of the twirling program.
-The title of Miss Boilerette is currently held by Alicia Dennie from Culver, IN.
+2010 saw the first addition to the featured twirlers in 48 years.
+Dressed in white, Rachel Bazzell became the inaugural Miss Boilerette, a position that has only been held by five individuals.

 Marching band pioneers

 The Purdue "All-American" Marching Band has pioneered a number of accomplishments.
 It was the first marching band to: